-Examination form: Length: summary of thesis in the primary language (open home assignment) about 5 standard pages per student.
+Examination form: summary of thesis in the primary language (open home assignment)

-Multiple
+Length: about 5 standard pages per student.

-participants: Up to 3 participants, whose individual contributions must be able to be

-identified and assessed on their own merits.
+participants: Up to 3 participants, whose individual contributions must be able to be identified and assessed on their own merits.

-Second examiner: none

 Assessment: passed/failed.
-The thesis is not passed until the summary has been

-passed.
-Assessment of the summary should be completed by the time of

-the oral presentation of the thesis at the latest.
-Individual grades are
+The thesis is not passed until the summary has been passed.
+Assessment of the summary should be completed by the time of the oral presentation of the thesis at the latest.
+Individual grades are given.

-given.

-XX 7 - 1 - 1 - 4 - 1 6

-Weighting: 5 ECTS